critrolesync/critrolesync.github.io/README.md

 This project needs volunteers to catalogue timestamps from the podcast and YouTube videos.
 If you're interested in helping, [read this](https://github.com/critrolesync/critrolesync.github.io/issues/1)!

+## Acknowledgements

+Thanks to @brojam for contributing timestamps!